Deprecation: #99916 - Site language "direction" setting

 Using the PHP method will trigger a PHP deprecation notice.

-TYPO3 installations actively accessing this property via PHP or TypoScript, and mainly related for TYPO3 installations with languages that have a "right-to-left" reading direction.
+TYPO3 installations actively accessing this property via PHP or TypoScript, and mainly related to TYPO3 installations with languages that have a "right-to-left" reading direction.

 No migration is needed as the explicit option is still evaluated.
 It is however

-not needed in 99.99% of the use cases.
+not necessary in 99.99% of the use cases.
 If the locale of the site language in the

 can be removed.